Free Things To Do in Dorchester With The KidsThursday, August 25th, 2022

 When it comes to free things to do in Dorchester that you and the kids can get involved in, there’s plenty out there!
-From the vast amount of landmarks, historic locations, events and other attractions, you’re bound to find something that tickles the families fancy this summer!
+From the vast amount of play areas, landmarks, historic locations, events and other attractions, you’re bound to find something that tickles the families fancy this summer!

 These attractions range from historic Roman structures such as the Roman Town House to the new (relatively speaking) Brewery Square.
 Not to forget the many walking hotspots such as the footpaths along the River Frome, and action packed events that frequently take place in the beautiful Borough Gardens and Maumbury Rings.